Skip to Main Content

 How to build credit history

-• Take out a small secured loan: When you take out a secured personal loan, you provide the lender with an asset, such as a car or savings account.
-A small secured loan — with an equally small payment — can be an affordable and manageable way to show lenders you’re a responsible borrower.
-Note that if you default on your loan, the lender could take your collateral.
+• Take out a secured loan: When you get a secured personal loan, you attach an asset, such as a car or savings account, to the loan as collateral.
+A small secured loan — with an equally small payment — can be an affordable and manageable way to show lenders you’re a responsible borrower; and since your collateral reduces the lender’s risk, you’re more likely to qualify.
+Note that if you default on your loan, the lender can take your collateral.

 • Get a secured credit card: A secured credit card has a line of credit equal to an amount you deposit with the company.
 After you show that you can make on-time payments, you might be able to get your security deposit back, increase your credit limit, and even upgrade to an unsecured credit card.

 • Become an authorized user: Having a family member or friend add you as an authorized user on their credit card can help you piggyback off their good credit.
-You’ll receive your own card, but you don’t have to use it for your credit to improve.
-If you do use the card, make sure you’re set up with a way to make on-time payments.
+Avoid using the account since the purpose is to improve your credit by adding their account to your report.

 How to monitor your credit